Marketplace Recipe: Vendors Example

 5export default defineLink(6 MarketplaceModule.linkable.vendor,7 {8 linkable: OrderModule.linkable.order,9 isList: true,10 }11)

-This adds a list link between the Vendor and Order data models, indicating that a vendor record can be linked to many order records.
+Similarly, you define an association between the Vendor and Order data models, where a vendor can have many orders.

 Terminal